- Date : 04/03/2019

 What is a Recurring Deposit?

-The primary benefit of a recurring deposit over an FD is that you can commit to investing a fixed amount every month, whereas an FD relies on a lump sum payment, which many may not be in a position to do regularly.
+So which is better – RD or FD?
+The primary benefit of Recurring Deposit over Fixed Deposit (FD) is that you can commit to investing a fixed amount every month, whereas an FD relies on a lump sum payment, which many may not be in a position to do regularly.

-Unlike Fixed Deposit, you can deposit a fixed sum with your Bank or Post Office for a pre-defined term every month.
+Now that you know what is a Recurring Deposit, let’s learn How RD works.
+Unlike a Fixed Deposit, you can deposit a fixed sum with your Bank or Post Office for a pre-defined term every month.
 In return, you receive interest at a pre-defined rate, and at the end of the term, the invested capital along with accumulated interest is paid to you.

 It is important to remember that, once you start an RD account, the deposit amount and term cannot be altered.
 Additionally, there are no weekly or quarterly deposit payment options.